Couchlock after smoking weed? 7 ways to prevent it!

 2. Use an Appropriate Delivery Method

 Smoking and vaping deliver THC quickly to the blood vessels under your tongue and in your lungs.
 This gets it into your system quickly.
 Edibles or oils can release the compounds in marijuana more slowly.
-If you combine a slow-release method with an appropriate dosage, then you should be able to avoid couch lock altogether.
+If you combine a slow-release method with the appropriate dosage, then you should be able to avoid couchlock altogether.
 I know no one wants to hear it, but moderation and balance are two keys to having a good experience.

 4. Take A Moderate Dose

-This ties in with knowing your limits, but take a moderate dose.
+This ties in with knowing your limits but taking a moderate dose.
 If you want to run a marathon, you don’t just wake up one day and run it (not if you want to finish and remain healthy).
 You take it slow.
 You practice.
 You build up to it.
 The same is true with marijuana.
-If you want to avoid couch lock, start with a lower dosage.
+If you want to avoid couchlock, start with a lower dosage.
 As time goes on and your tolerance builds, you can up your dose.

 5. Take your Marijuana in a Comfortable Environment with People You Know Around

-One of the better ways to avoid couch lock is to take marijuana in a place where you are engaging with people.
-If you are surrounded by people you know and are talking, then it is harder to fall into the sedative stupor which leads to couch lock.
+One of the better ways to avoid couchlock is to take marijuana in a place where you are engaging with people.
+If you are surrounded by people you know and are talking to, then it is harder to fall into the sedative stupor which leads to Couch-lock.
 Also if you are engaged with other people and are involved in an activity, then you may not smoke as much either – which will control your dosage for you.